 While “contesting a will” may sound like some kind of legal battle, it’s a little bit simpler than that.
 When you contest a will, you are arguing that the will is not valid.
 Say that your dad spent years promising you that you would inherit his fancy 1970s muscle car.
 You’ve been looking forward to it nearly all your life.

 But then it comes time to dole out the inheritance following his passing, only the car isn’t mentioned, or it goes to somebody else.
 You think about it and don’t recall anything resembling a falling out, so it gets your suspicions up.
-Your only options are to speak to the individual that did inherit the car to see if you can strike up some kind of deal or contest the will.
+Your only options are to speak to the individual or family members that did inherit the car to see if you can strike up some kind of deal or contest the will.

 To contest the will, you must be an interested party.
 This means that you were a party that stood to lose or gain property, assets, or something of value through the will.
-In the example we’re working from, you would be an interested party.
+In the example of wills we’re working from, you would be an interested party.

 To contest the will, you first file a complaint with the probate court.
 The executor of the estate is notified and given the opportunity to defend the will at a trial.
 Both parties argue their side before a probate judge, who is then tasked with determining the verdict.

-If the will is considered to be valid, then distribution will continue according to the will.
+If the will is considered to be valid, then the estate distribution will continue according to the will.
 If the will is not valid, then certain assets will be distributed according to intestate law.
 How much of an estate’s assets are distributed in this manner will depend on how much of the will was declared invalid.

-In order to contest a will, however, Iowa law requires there to be appropriate grounds for contesting.
+In order to contest a will, however, Iowa law requires there to be appropriate legal grounds for contesting.
 Let’s turn our attention to these next.

 What are Grounds for Contesting a Will?